 This folding high chair is will allow your baby to sit up close to your camping table.
 And when it's time to head home, this camping high chair for baby will fold compactly into it's carry bag to be stored until next time.

-Recommended for babies who can sit up unassisted (6+ months) and up to 45 pounds.
-Has a 3 point safety harness.
+This high chair is recommended for babies who can sit up unassisted (6+ months) and up to 45 pounds.
+It comes with a 3 point safety harness.

 Easy to set up, and even easier to clean, the VEEYOO Baby Highchair is one baby camping high chair all outdoorsy parents will be thankful for.
 The sheer number of pockets and carry bag make it a multifunctional piece of easy-to-fold camping gear.
 When not in use, it’s so compact that it’s likely you’ll forget you even have it on you!